lelia-salles/lelia-salles/README.md

 ![Stats](https://github-readme-stats.vercel.app/api?username=lelia-salles&theme=moltack&show_icons=true)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=lelia-salles&theme=moltack&layout=compact)

-- 💞️ I’m looking to collaborate on any kind of project.
-However, I look forward to meet musicians around here.
-I also founded [Master Musica](https://www.mastermusica.com.br), which is a startup for musicians.
-- 📫 You can contact me at lelia@mastermusica.com.br or through [Linkedin](https://www.linkedin.com/in/leliasalles).
-I use to have another github account which I lost access and you can have a look at [here](https://www.github.com/leliasalles) in case you are interested
-- 😄 Pronouns: Ms. Lelia Salles
-- ⚡ Fun fact: no fun fact ...
-- ✨ Somtimes I use a library PC for coding and as I have no admin access I can´t use SSH so I have created another branch named Telecentro@CDI-05
-- 🤝 Please, feel free to contribute with any project here.
-Thank you!

 <!---
 lelia-salles/lelia-salles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.